 Retrieve execution commands from the LLM (for example, OpenAI)

-Therefore, you should use care when selecting your agent and following the installation instructions to ensure that you understand the specific risks that occur with each mode of configuration.
+Use care when you select your agent and follow the installation instructions to ensure your agent is trustworthy and you understand the specific risks of each configuration mode.

 Enable, disable, and configure tools

-You can use CloudBees MCP toolsets to enable, disable, and configure the tools offered by the CloudBees MCP server.
+You can use CloudBees MCP Server toolsets to enable, disable, and configure the tools offered by the CloudBees MCP Server.
 For example, issue the following command to enable all tools in read-only mode:

 $ cloudbees-mcp stdio --toolsets all=r